Underrated Things to see in Turin

-Meet Piemonte has devised an itinerary that winds through the heart of the historic city centre of Turin, alternating secondary alleys with some of the most famous squares.
+Meet Piemonte has devised an itinerary that unwinds through the heart of the historic city center of Turin, alternating secondary alleys with some of the most famous squares.

-Proceeding towards the area of the Jewish ghetto the local expert points out an interesting collection of historical workshops and access gates to the courtyards of palaces.
+Proceeding towards the area of the Jewish ghetto the local expert points out an interesting collection of historic stores and access gates to the courtyards of palaces.

 After surviving drastic economic and social changes, historical workshops have become part of the legacy of the community and as such have been protected by a regional law dated 1989 to enhance them.

-The commercial sector influences the appearance and furnishings of the city, since it defines the urban landscape with shop windows, frames, wooden structures (from French language “devantures”), signs and advertisements.
+The commercial sector influences the appearance and furnishings of the city since it defines the urban landscape with shop windows, frames, wooden structures (from the French language “devantures”), signs, and advertisements.

-The tour of doorways, historical shops and the Jewish ghetto of Turin focuses on the time between the second half of the 18th century and the first of the 19th century.
-At that point, most handcraft and medieval workshops left space to stores that had different visual impact provided by the exhibited goods.
+The tour of Turin’s Jewish ghetto, historic doorways, and shops focuses on the time between the second half of the 18th century and the first of the 19th century.
+At that point, most handcraft and medieval workshops left space for stores that had different visual impacts provided by the exhibited goods.

-Aiming to attract increasingly sophisticated customers, who were reflected in the style of the stores themselves and, at the same time, felt part of a well-identified elite, shops became a social status.
+Aiming to attract increasingly sophisticated customers, who have reflected in the style of the stores themselves and, at the same time, felt part of a well-identified elite, shops became a social status.

 For the first time in local history, consumers were induced to buy something they did not have, but they had always wanted: a first step towards a consumer society.

-There is no specific typology of commercial architecture but the attraction towards goods is the only factor that matters.
+In our tour there is no specific typology of commercial architecture but what matters is the attraction towards goods.

-We can notice the use of subjects, shapes and colors inspired by the great European aristocratic residences.
-There is also the imagination of craftsmen who manufacture accessories, structures and decorations made of iron and wood.
+We can notice the use of subjects, shapes, and colors inspired by the great European aristocratic residences.
+There is also the creativity of craftsmen who manufacture accessories, structures, and decorations made of iron and wood.

-The tour of doorways, historical shops and the Jewish ghetto of Turin will reveal rich baroque handles found beside Renaissance gates, 15th-century Florentine lanterns placed next to 18th-century Parisian marquises.
+The tour of Turin’s Jewish ghetto, historic doorways, and shops reveals rich baroque handles found beside Renaissance gates, and 15th-century Florentine lanterns placed next to 18th-century Parisian marquises.
 Everything coexists in one single variegated environment.

-Three urban expansions were carried out by the House of Savoy in an effort to transform Turin from a medieval city into a ducal capital first and a royal city later, it had to express the power of the crown.
+Three urban expansions were carried out by the House of Savoy in an effort to transform Turin.
+From a medieval town into a ducal capital first and a royal city later, it had to express the power of the crown.

-The construction of palaces, which were similar one to the other, uniform in their facades and of the same height, was imposed: an architectural expedient to give greater prominence to the new city streets.
+The construction of palaces, which were similar one to the other, uniform in their facades and height.
+It turned to be an architectural expedient imposed to give greater prominence to the new city streets.

 Above all, the architectural style had to convey the presence of absolute power to which all families, even noble and wealthy, had to submit.

-In this scenario, the only customization granted to the single buildings consisted in the magnificent and spectacular decorations of the doors.
+In this scenario, the only customization granted to the single buildings consisted of the magnificent and spectacular decorations of the doors.
 Gates became over time the identity card of the resident families.

 The term “door”, which means “passage”, highlights the symbolic role of this element having the main purpose of protecting the building.
 They were conveying the social status of the owners and, at the same time, being a diaphragm between the external facade of the building and its inner and more intimate courtyard.

-Then, the doors have evolved up to the double hinged door with opposite opening and to various types that can be seen walking around Turin.
+Then, the doors evolved up to the double-hinged door with opposite openings and to various types that can be seen walking around Turin.

-Recurrent components, like the wooden over-doors and the so-called rosta, a wrought iron radial structure that allows light to filter inside.
+Recurrent components can be spotted, like the wooden over-doors and the wrought iron radial structure that allows light to filter inside, called rosta.

-Other elements with the most disparate decorations are clappers (to knock on the door), sometimes replaced by doorknockers, hinged only in the upper part so that they can be raised to knock (in many cases in the shape of a small hand).
+Other elements with the most disparate decorations are clappers (to knock on the door), sometimes replaced by door knockers.They are hinged only in the upper part so that they can be raised to knock (in many cases in the shape of a small hand).

 The keyholes, which have survived the modern locks, and the knobs, with the function of facilitating the push of the door while opening.
 They were often hidden behind grinning faces, grotesque masks, tongues, faces of dogs or lions.
 While guarding the palace, they had the task of keeping away evil spirits or unwanted guests.

-In this area some wrought-iron gates can still be seen, so made to give the guards the chance to observe what happened inside the courtyards.
+In this area some gates with iron bars can still be seen.
+They were placed so as to give the guards the chance to monitor what was happening inside the courtyards.

 It was also a way to prevent clandestine activities from being organized.

-Established in 1679, the Jewish ghetto of Turin was one of the latest to be built in Italy.
-As a matter of fact, Piedmont demonstrated centuries of tolerance thanks to a series of agreements between the House of Savoy and the Jewish community.
+Established in 1679, the Jewish ghetto of Turin was one of the latest to be opened in Italy.
+As a matter of fact, Piedmont came from centuries of tolerance and from a series of economic agreements between the House of Savoy and the Jewish community.

 During the 18th century the population of the ghetto exceeded one thousand people and had to expand.
-In the tour of Turin’s Jewish ghetto the guide points out some of the apartment buildings that are distinguished by having one more floor than the neighboring houses although being of the same height, the extra layer of windows is still visible.
+In the tour of Turin’s Jewish ghetto the guide points out some of the apartment buildings that are distinguished by having one more floor than the neighboring houses.
+Although being of the same height, the extra layer of windows is still visible.
 That’s because they had to accommodate as many families as possible.

-After the emancipation commissioned by Carlo Alberto in 1848, which allowed the Jews to move to other neighborhoods, many changes were made to the buildings.
+After the emancipation commissioned by King Charles Albert in 1848, which allowed the Jews to move to other neighborhoods, buildings were restored.
 The ghetto used to have synagogues of Italian, Spanish and German rite (not visible).